Facebook reports soaring quarterly ad revenue, stock jumps - WTMJ

 While Facebook spent months fighting the change, CEO Mark Zuckerberg recently suggested that the new privacy controls could actually help his company in the long run.
 His rationale: The inability to automatically track iPhone users may prod more companies to sell their products directly on Facebook and Instagram if they can’t collect enough personal information to effectively target ads within their own apps.
 This would help Facebook’s bottom line, of course.

-Facebook said Wednesday it expects 2021 revenue growth to stay stable or “modestly accelerate” compared with the growth rate in the first quarter.
+Facebook said Wednesday it expects its second-quarter 2021 revenue growth to stay stable or “modestly accelerate” compared with the growth rate in the first quarter.
 The Apple update is already factored into this guidance.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.